 It is an excellent idea to record and track your menopause symptoms.
-With keeping notes and documenting specific symptoms and their frequency and severity, you are building a useful tool for both yourself and your doctor.
+By keeping notes and documenting specific symptoms and their frequency and severity, you are building a useful tool for both yourself and your doctor.

 Why You Should Track Your Menopause Symptoms